If you’re looking for a helpful packing list for Belize, you’ve come to the right place! Read on to see what to pack for

 Belize is a destination that is full of adventure, so you should also make sure that you bring clothing appropriate for the level of activity you intend to undertake.
 I recommend hiking pants (see below), athletic tops, and clothes you don’t mind getting dirty.

 While the tropical climate may tempt you to fill your suitcase with shorts, dresses, t-shirts, and tank tops, your packing list for Belize should also include at least one pair of lightweight long pants.
 Not only are they helpful for your plane ride, which can get chilly, but they’re great at protecting you from mosquitoes and other insects while you’re out and about.
 I have a pair of hiking pants from prAna that I love and wore on all our jungle excursions, and I was recently gifted an awesome pair of TREKR pants from KÜHL that would be fantastic as well.
 Some lightweight long-sleeved shirts are also a good idea for the same reasons.

-Hopefully, you’re planning to spend some of your time in Belize exploring its many jungles, Mayan ruins, caves, and other non-beach attractions.
+Hopefully, you’re planning to spend some of your time exploring Belize’s many jungles, Mayan ruins, caves, and other non-beach attractions.
 If so, it’s important to be strategic with your footwear.
 Much of the terrain is uneven and possibly wet or slippery, so water-resistant, sturdy-soled shoes are best.
 Whether you take your favorite pair of sneakers, hiking boots, or rugged outdoor sandals, make sure they’re comfortable and up to the task!

 One of the best decisions I made before our trip was purchasing a pair of KEEN Sandals.
 They were perfect for my Belizean explorations: sturdy, comfortable, breathable, amphibious, and backpacker chic!